Flu Claims 27-Year-Old Fitness Trainer's Life

 “As a parent, that’s a major shock.
 This is something we did not expect,” said Marty Westerman.

-The family learned this week that Influenza A was the cause of death, with a secondary cause of an adrenal insufficiency that likely made Jeremy susceptible to the virus.
+The family learned this week that Influenza A (H1N1) was the cause of death, with a secondary cause of an adrenal insufficiency that likely made Jeremy susceptible to the virus.

 “I just felt like it was just… like a senseless death,” said mom Diana.